-He is the Stewart who came to Harrismith, Orange River Colony in South Africa in 18____ and married Janet Burley.
+He is the Stewart Bain who came to Harrismith, Orange River Colony in South Africa with his brother James in 188_ and married Janet Burley.
 They had seven kids: The seven ‘Royal Bains’ of Harrismith, named after their hotel, The Royal Hotel in Station Road.
-This ‘title’ was to distinguish them from ‘The Central Bains’, not to claim royalty!
+This ‘title’ was to distinguish them from the ‘Central Bains’, not to claim royalty!
 My grandmother was the fifth of these seven ‘Royal Bains’ – Annie Watson Bain.

 On Katrina’s ancestry web page “Miller Family Tree” the names Annie, Jessie, Stewart, Katherine, Donald etc have been used for generations.

-Many thanks to katrina duncan for getting in touch!
+- Many thanks to katrina duncan for getting in touch!

-The Scottish Tartan register confirms that there is no ancient Clan Bain tartan.
-This one ‘The Bains of Caithness’ was designed in 1993 for Robert Bain of Caithness.
+- The Scottish Tartan register confirms that there is no ancient Clan Bain tartan.
+This one – ‘The Bains of Caithness’ – was designed in 1993 for Robert Bain of Caithness.

 - There are a few coats of arms; I chose two examples.